By Nana Akua

 Since returning from the Women’s Africa Cup of Nations with the bronze medal, the Black Queens of Ghana are yet to be paid their entitlements, contrary to the assumption of many.

-As a statement of intent, the Queens have already rejected the $2000 bonus that was initially given to each player for winning bronze and qualification for the tournament.
+As a statement of intent, the Queens have already rejected the US$2000 bonus that was initially given to each player for winning bronze and qualification for the tournament.

 According to the players PRO, Florence Dadson, one of the reasons why the players refused to take the money was because they do not trust the committee to eventually pay up the balance, adding that majority of them are the bread winners of their families.